 Massey University, New Zealand

-“Journalism, big, small, wide, narrow, deep!, After 27 years at it, I still get excited by determined, persistent reporting.
+“Journalism, big, small, wide, narrow, deep, after 27 years at it, I still get excited by determined, persistent reporting.
 I worked as a journalist on newspapers and radio for 18 years, and developed a special interest in investigative reporting.
-Now teaching, I enjoy helping my students find and write investigative articles, providing credible, reliable information in this world of super-spin.
+Now teaching, I enjoy helping my students find and write investigative articles, and provide credible, reliable information in this world of super-spin.

 Read more online